 and with good coordination.

 Straight, coarse, stand-off coat with well-developed undercoat.
-The length of the guard coat, as well as the undercoat, should not be less than 5 cm.
+The length of the guard coat and the undercoat should not be less than 5 cm.
 The coat on the head and forelegs is shorter and thicker.
 The tail is completely covered with the dense coat and looks thick and furry.

 Coat Color and Markings